Gbemiclassic/End-to-End-Data-Engineering-Project-on-Azure-Medallion-Architecture-/README.md

 This project demonstrates a complete modern data engineering pipeline using Azure services, following the Bronze → Silver → Gold layered architecture.
 The pipeline is dynamic and metadata-driven, enabling scalable ingestion, transformation, and analytics using Azure Data Factory, Databricks, Synapse Analytics, and Power BI.

 ## Architecture Overview
-This project follows the Lakehouse Architecture pattern with the following components:
+This project follows the Medallion Architecture pattern with the following components:
 - Ingestion via Azure Data Factory from HTTP API.
 - Bronze layer for raw data storage.
 - Databricks for transformation into Silver layer.